FinalVossler/Root-Front-Host/README.md

 - Develop the fields deletion API + Frontend

 - Develop the same logic of fields for models
+- Develop the same logic of fields and models for entities
+- Delete all entities when the model is deleted
 - Heroku, Netlify, Git and Mongo Atlas setup => 1h:30 Heroku for backend
   Netlify for Frontend